micmejia/bible-dump/NKJV/Numbers/Num 11.md

 Then Moses heard the people weeping throughout their families, everyone at the door of his tent; and the anger of the Lord was greatly aroused; Moses also was displeased.

 ###### 11
 So Moses said to the Lord, "Why have You afflicted Your servant?
-And why have I not found favor in Your sight, that You have laid the [^d]burden of all these people on me?
+And why have I not found favor in Your sight, that You have laid the burden of all these people on me?

 ###### 12
 Did I conceive all these people?
-Did I beget them, that You should say to me, 'Carry them in your bosom, as a guardian carries a nursing child,' to the land which You swore[^e] to their fathers?
+Did I beget them, that You should say to me, 'Carry them in your bosom, as a guardian carries a nursing child,' to the land which You swore to their fathers?

 ###### 13
 Where am I to get meat to give to all these people?
 For they weep all over me, saying, 'Give us meat, that we may eat.'